microsoft/msticpy/docs/source/data_acquisition/DataProv-MSSentinel.rst

 Microsoft Sentinel Provider
 ===========================

-This is a new implementation of the MS Sentinel QueryProvider using the
+Th MS Sentinel QueryProvider uses the
 `azure-monitor-query SDK <https://learn.microsoft.com/python/api/overview/azure/monitor-query-readme?view=azure-python>`__
+to connect to Microsoft Sentinel workspaces.

-.. note:: This provider currently replaces the previous driver that used KqlMagic as the underlying data connector.
+.. note:: This provider replaces an earlier version, which used KqlMagic as the underlying data connector.
    The previous driver is still available but to use it you must specify ``MSSentinel_Legacy`` as the provider name when creating the QueryProvider instance.